Helio-Mariel/Helio-Mariel/README.md

 ###

-<p align="left">- 🔭 Intern at  @ForLEARN.<br>- 🌱 I am learning PHP with LARAVEL and PYTHON for Data Science.<br>- ⚡  Majoring Computer Science student<br>- 👨‍💻 All my projects can be found in my "Repositories".<br>- 📫 To contact me, email heliopiedade29@gmail.com.</p>
+<p align="left">- 🔭 Intern at  @ForLEARN.<br>- 🌱 Learning PHP with LARAVEL and PYTHON for Data Science.<br>- ⚡  Majoring Computer Science student<br>- 👨‍💻 All my projects can be found in my "Repositories".<br>- 📫 To contact me, email heliopiedade29@gmail.com.</p>

 ###